WePay powers payment experiences across apps and services, making it the heart of a complex ecosystem of payment processing.

 Decoupling Feature Releases & Code Pushes

 WePay used to release like most software companies, pushing everything all at once.
 Their release cadence was initially targeted for every week, then that slipped to every two, but they found even that schedule restricted large feature development.
-Part of the problem simply came from having a small team, but the greater part of that slowdown came from needing to focus on feature branches that could be wrapped up inside of a week or two.
+Part of the problem simply came from having a small team, but the greater part of that slowdown came from needing to focus on feature branches that could be wrapped up within a week or two.

 In order to increase their development pace, WePay needed to decouple the feature release process from pushing code—with Split, they’re now able to do just that.
 Split’s feature flag libraries and targeting capabilities allow the team to deploy features in the “off” state, shielding users from changes or problems until the new code has been thoroughly tested.
 Split now enables WePay to take on big features without the fear of slowing down the release cadence; indeed, their pace has dramatically quickened under this mindset.
 They use Split’s on/off capability in concert with targeted rollouts to ship new discrete features as often as they’d like, testing them first internally, then with select customer groups, before slowly ramping them to all of their customers.